As remembered by Past President Margaret Mary Coleman

 Many women of brilliant and exciting memory are still spoken of with soft and fond recall: Mrs. Dominic Navarro, Mrs. Thomas M. Jones III, Miss Josephine T. O'Neill, Mrs. Andrea Iversen, Mrs. Christine Rocereta, and Mrs. William Seifert to name a few.

-Now, 60 years later, the members of the Women's Advisory Board continues to fundraise and support the intellectual and spiritual growth of the Duquesne University community.
+Today, the members of the Women's Advisory Board continues to fundraise and support the intellectual and spiritual growth of the Duquesne University community.
 We continue the tradition to provide scholarships for deserving students and supporting the mission of Duquesne University.
 In particular, the Board hosts an annual fall wine tasting fundraiser and in the spring award a scholarship to the winner of the Mary Pappert School of Music competition.
 Today, we turn our attention to another important initiative that will support future generations of the Duquesne community-growing our membership and expanding our presence on campus.
 Consider joining us and making a difference in the lives of deserving students.

 History of Music Scholarship

 On November 19, 1990, handwritten notes report that the Executive Board met with Dean Kumer in the Music School who wanted to change the way scholarships were awarded.
 The Executive Board met to discuss the role of DUWAB, the scholarship question, and the continued sponsorship of the President's luncheon.

 In January 1991, it was suggested that a senior be the recipient of the WAB scholarship and that a WAB member be on the "selection board and share in the scholarship decision."
 It was recommended that the University would assume the responsibilities of the President's luncheon so the Advisory Board could use all their funds for the senior scholarship.

 A new scholarship format was discussed on February 18, 1991 and the following guidelines defining the senior scholarship were drafting: